mitchelldeamon/crunchyroll-free-trial-bot/README.md

 # crunchyroll-free-trial-bot
-creates temporary account that utilizes the 14 day free trial offer
+creates account that utilizes the 14 day free trial offer